The Ba\~nados-Silk-West effect with immovable particles near static black holes and its rotational counterpart: Introduction

 High energy particle collisions near black holes attract much attention after findings of Ba\~{n}ados, Silk and West who showed that collision of free falling particles in the background of the extremal rotating black hole can produce an indefinitely large energy $E_{c.m.}$ in the center of mass frame \cite{ban} (the BSW effect, after the names of its authors).
 This requires one of particles to be fine tuned in such a way that the Killing energy and angular momentum obey the relation

 $\omega _{H}$ being the angular velocity of a black hole (this is so-called critical particle).
-Meanwhile, there is an alternative way of getting unbounded $E_{c.m.}$ One can simply keep a particle in the rest near a static black hole (even for a nonrotating one).
-This observation was made in \cite{gp11} (see discussion on p.
-3864 before Eq.
-(35) there).
+Thus a fine-tuned (so-called critical) particle collides with a usual (not fine-tuned) one to produce the unbounded growth of $ E_{c.m.}$,